 Working for our organisation

-The Client Devices team is part of the Trust's Digital team and provides day to day operational support for all Trust computer devices.
+The Connectivity / Telephony team is part of the Trust's Digital team and provides day to day operational support for all Trust wide area and local area services as well as support to the Unified communication platforms.

 Detailed job description and main responsibilities